 This amplifier should operate successfully for many years if installed correctly.
-However, should any fault occur within 24 months of installation, irrespective of usage or application, the manufacturer undertakes to replace parts, or the whole unit, at their discretion, free of all labour or parts charges.
+However, should a fault occur within 24 months of installation, whilst the unit has been operated within its specification, the manufacturer undertakes to replace parts, or the whole unit, at their discretion, free of all labour or parts charges.
 However, should investigation of such a fault indicate operation of the unit outside its specification, then the manufacturer reserves the right to levy an appropriate repair charge.